GeorgeHazaka/Yam-Yam-Pizza/README.md

 ### Unfixed Bugs

-+ lockdown-run.js:17 Lockdown failed: TypeError: At intrinsics.Object.groupBy expected boolean not function at isAllowedPropertyValue (lockdown-install.js:1:53384) at isAllowedProperty (lockdown-install.js:1:53807) at visitProperties (lockdown-install.js:1:55095) at isAllowedPropertyValue (lockdown-install.js:1:53041)
++ lockdown-run.js:17 Lockdown failed: TypeError: At intrinsics.Object.groupBy expected boolean not function at isAllowedPropertyValue "lockdown-install.js:1:53384" at isAllowedProperty "lockdown-install.js:1:53807" at visitProperties "lockdown-install.js:1:55095" at isAllowedPropertyValue "lockdown-install.js:1:53041"
-  at isAllowedProperty (lockdown-install.js:1:53807)
+  at isAllowedProperty "lockdown-install.js:1:53807"
-  at visitProperties (lockdown-install.js:1:55095)
+  at visitProperties "lockdown-install.js:1:55095"
   at lockdown-install.js:1:55523
-  at repairIntrinsics (lockdown-install.js:1:144597)
+  at repairIntrinsics "lockdown-install.js:1:144597"
   at lockdown-install.js:1:145462
   at lockdown-run.js:4:3
-+ lockdown-more.js:99 Protecting intrinsics failed: ReferenceError: harden is not defined at lockdown-more.js:69:13 at Set.forEach (<anonymous>) at protectIntrinsics (lockdown-more.js:44:22) at lockdown-more.js:97:5
++ lockdown-more.js:99 Protecting intrinsics failed: ReferenceError: harden is not defined at lockdown-more.js:69:13 at Set.forEach "anonymous" at protectIntrinsics "lockdown-more.js:44:22" at lockdown-more.js:97:5

 ## Deployment